CrossFit, Paleo, and the Zone Diet

 For some people, simply walking in the door to a CrossFit box is change enough.
 We get it.
 You don’t have to change everything all at once.

 That said, if you are looking to clean up your diet there are a few things that CrossFit recommends to keep you moving like a well-oiled machine.
 These are techniques we employ ourselves and are happy to help anyone who has questions.

-For those of you looking for more structure, we do offer several options, from our in-house Fitness Nutrition Specialist, Mary Banks:
+For those of you looking for more structure, we do offer nutrition coaching, from our in-house Nutrition Coach, Mary Banks:

 Here is some more basic information for you.

 CrossFit® recommends eating “meats and vegetables, nuts and seeds, some fruit, little starch, and no sugar”.

 Take this as a guideline and find a way to make it work for you.
 It’s a misconception that all CrossFitters follow the Paleo diet.
 The above statement is the only recommendation on diet from CrossFit, which doesn’t necessarily mean “paleo”.
 Is Paleo bad?
 No, not at all.
 But without the right perimeters in place – as with anything – it can go very wrong.

 Here’s what you need to do: Eat nutrient-dense food.
 It can be as simple as that.